Disclosure of information on fair value of the Company's investment properties

 (b) Financial risk management objective and policies

 This section gives an overview of the significance of financial instruments for the Company and provides additional information on the balance sheet.
-Details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in Note 2.
+Details of material accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in Note 2.

 (d) Risk management framework